Carlos Fierro

-Carlos Eduardo Fierro Guerrero (born 24 July 1994) is a Mexican professional footballer who plays as a winger.
+Carlos Eduardo Fierro Guerrero (born 24 July 1994) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club UdeG.

 Fierro was part of the Mexico U-17 FIFA World Cup champions in 2011, becoming the first national team to achieve it while hosting, defeating Uruguay 2–0 in the final and winning their second title.
 With 4 goals, his performance in the tournament was recognized by being awarded the Adidas Bronze Ball.

 Early life

 Fierro was born on 24 July 1994 in Ahome, Sinaloa.
 His mother, Irma Guerrero, has always been very involved with her son's career; little is known about Fierro's father.
 He had one older brother, Gustavo Iván Fierro Guerrero who passed in 2011 due to cancer.
 At the age of four, Fierro started playing football for a club subsidiary of Guadalajara in Sinaloa, coached by Bernardo Chico Vonn.
 Fierro's brother Gustavo had left to Jalisco in 2007 to try his luck with C.D.
-Guadalajara, so in 2008, Fierro followed his footsteps to try to make it in Mexico's most beloved club.
+Guadalajara, so in 2008, Fierro followed his brothers footsteps.
 Fierro and his brother seemed to have reached their goal, Carlos playing for the youth squads of Guadalajara and Gustavo for its second division team.

 Gustavo was diagnosed with cancer and returned to Sinaloa leaving Carlos by himself in the capital of the state of Jalisco, all seemed as if Fierro would have to return to Sinaloa as well, but the family of Giovani Casillas, who also played for the youth teams of Guadalajara practically, adopted Carlos in order to support his dreams of being a football player.